hiddenslate-dev/aktives-dataset-2022/README.md

 ## Reference

-If you use AKTIVES Dataset 2022, please cite the article below:
+If you use the AKTIVES Dataset 2022, please cite the article below:

-Coskun B., Ay S., Erol Barkana D., Bostancı H., Uzun İ., Oktay A.B., Tuncel B., Tarakçı D., AKTIVES: A physiological signal database of children with neurodevelopmental disorders for stress recognition (202X).
-XXXX.
+Coskun, B., Ay, S., Erol Barkana, D., Bostanci, H., Uzun, I., Oktay, A. B., Tuncel, B., & Tarakci, D. (2022).
+AKTIVES: A physiological signal database of children with neurodevelopmental disorders for stress recognition